January 22, 2026

 Cons:

-• No network priority: Most of these plans have slower data speeds during times of congestion.
+• Typically lower network priority: Most of these plans have slower data speeds during times of congestion.

 • Majority of these plans offer lower data limits than postpaid phone plans.